kjs452/KennysOpenDSKY/README.md

 ![alt text](images/gpm3.jpg "")

-I used duct tape to adhere my green plexi-glass sheet to the table I was working on so that the sheet and ruler wouldn't move.
+NOTE: I used duct tape to adhere my green acrylic sheet to the table I was working on as well as the ruler so that is wouldn't move.

-The sticker that came with the Open DSKY kit I cut in half.
+I cut in half the sticker that came with the Open DSKY kit.
 I retained the left hand side of the sticker for the caution and warning lights pane.
 But I threw away the right hand side.

 Using my laser printer I printed out `screen_stuff.pdf` and used scissors to cut out a the